milkboy007/hestiacp-cors-custom-conf/README.md

-# Hestia Custom Conf For CORS
+# HestiaCP Custom Conf For CORS

 Having problems with CORS on Hestia server?